Is Monster Energy Bad for You? A Dietitian Answers

 Conclusion

-Monster Energy is not a healthy choice in our opinion given its very high sugar dose, its artificial sweetener, preservatives and more.
+We consider Monster Energy to be unhealthy due to its very high sugar dose, its artificial sweetener, preservatives and more.

 This is one of the few energy drink brands we’ve reviewed to date that includes both a high refined sugar dose and an artificial sweetener.